auberginehill/get-hash-value/README.md

                 </p>
                 <p>
                     <li><code>./Get-HashValue -FilePath "C:\Windows\explorer.exe" -Output "C:\Scripts"</code><br />
-                    Run the script and get the hash values from the "<code>C:\Windows\explorer.exe</code>" file and if any hash values were successfully calculated, save the text file to <code>C:\Scripts</code>.
+                    Run the script and get  get the MD5, SHA1, SHA256, SHA384, SHA512, MACTripleDES and RIPEMD160 hash values from the "<code>C:\Windows\explorer.exe</code>" file and if any hash values were successfully calculated, save the text file to <code>C:\Scripts</code>.
 Please note, that <code>-FilePath</code> can be omitted in this example, because
                     <br />
                     <br /><code>./Get-HashValue "C:\Windows\explorer.exe" -Output "C:\Scripts"</code>
                     <br />